elasticio/elasticio.github.io/content/_components/jdbc/actions.md

 ## Execute stored procedure action

-This action calls stored procedure from selected `DB Schema` and `Stored procedure` name
+This action calls stored procedure from selected `DB Schema` and `Stored procedure` name.

 ### Input fields description

 - **DB Schema** - a schema that contains a procedure to call.
-Must be selected from the dropdown list before `Stored procedure` name
+Must be selected from the dropdown list before `Stored procedure` name.
-- **Stored procedure** - a name of a procedure to call, can be selected from the dropdown list
+- **Stored procedure** - a name of a procedure to call, can be selected from the dropdown list.

 Metadata generates automatically using `IN` & `IN OUT` procedure parameters for input, and `OUT` & `IN OUT` procedure parameters for output.